 How is a diagnosis made?

 Blood tests are performed to assess your general health and check such things as infections, anemia, and chemical imbalances.
 These tests are helpful in ruling out a chemical cause of your seizures.
-When you start a new anticonvulsant medication, blood levels (electrolytes, liver and kidney function, blood cell counts, and drug levels) are checked frequently and will gradually taper to every month or so, depending on your dosage or your physicians protocols.
+When you start a new anticonvulsant medication, blood levels (electrolytes, liver and kidney function, blood cell counts, and drug levels) are checked frequently and will gradually taper to every month or so, depending on the physicians protocols.

 Magnetic resonance imaging (MRI) This is a noninvasive test that uses a magnetic field and radiofrequency waves to give a detailed view of your brain.
-It allows your doctor to view your brain 3-dimensionally in slices, as if it were sliced layer-by-layer like a loaf of bread with a picture taken of each slice.
-The pictures can be taken from the side or from the top as a cross-section.
 It may or may not be performed with a dye (contrast agent) injected into your blood stream.
 MRI is helpful to determine if a tumor, arteriovenous malformation, or genetic defect of the brain is causing your seizures.

-Positron emission tomography (PET) and single-photon emission computed tomography (SPECT) scans allow the doctor to study the function of your brain by observing how glucose is metabolized in the brain.
-You are injected with a tracer, or small amount of radioactive substance attached to glucose, and a computer creates pictures of the brain.
-A scan taken while you are having a seizure typically demonstrates "hypermetabolism," or increased use of glucose.
-A scan taken when you are not having a seizure can show a specific area of "hypometabolism," or decreased use of glucose.
+Positron emission tomography (PET) allows the doctor to study the brain’s function by observing how glucose (sugar) is metabolized.
+A small amount of radioactive glucose “tracer” is injected into your bloodstream and a computer creates pictures of the brain.
+Glucose use can increase (hypermetabolism) during a seizure and decrease (hypometabolism) when not having a seizure.
 These results may help show the location of focal areas of your brain that are not working properly or other differences that may correspond to EEG test results.
-Because SPECT equipment is more widely available and less expensive than PET, SPECT may be used instead of PET.

 Who treats epilepsy?